bluefireteam/audioplayers/doc/audio_cache.md

     // now this file will be loaded from assets/audio/explosion.mp3
 ```

-If you want to play indefinitely, just use `loop` function:
+If you want to play indefinitely, just use the `loop` function:

 ```dart
     player.loop('music.mp3');